 Growing up, I never really realized my differences.
 My family has always been supportive, and I have a strong group of friends that have supported me all the way.
 It was when I got to high school that things got difficult.
 I saw girls wearing cute boots, sandals or high heels, and all I could think was the fact that I will never be able to wear any shoes like that in my lifetime.
 Because of my overgrown foot, the only shoe I could wear was the largest size New Balance tennis shoe.
 Even when I dressed up, I was stuck with tennis shoes.
-Being a girl, that’s really difficult to come to terms with.
+That was really difficult to come to terms with, especially during adolescence.

 There were days when I would sit in my room and ask God, why me?
 Why did I have to be born with such an ugly syndrome that no one else in the world had?
 There were a lot of nights of crying myself to sleep, asking questions like these.
 I would see my best friends get asked to school dances or go on dates, and all I could think about is that no boy would ever like me because of my leg.
 I never thought I would have a boyfriend.
 Who would be attracted to someone like me?
 They were thoughts like these that would flood through my mind all throughout high school.
 That was the worst part of my life of living with CLOVES.